1922 regnal list of Ethiopia: Ancient Egyptian and Nubian influences

 Scottish traveller James Bruce, in his multi-volume work Travels to Discover the Source of the Nile included a drawing of a stele found in Axum and brought back to Gondar by the Ethiopian emperor.
 The stele had carved figures of Egyptian gods and was inscribed with hieroglyphs.
 E. A. Wallis Budge believed the stele to be a "Cippi of Horus" which were placed in homes and temples to keep evil spirits away.
 He noted that these date from the end of the Twenty-sixth Dynasty (c.
 664–525 BC) onwards.
 Budge believed this was proof of contacts between Egypt and Axum in the early 4th century BC.
 Archaeological excavations in the Kassala region have also revealed direct contact with Pharaonic Egypt.
 Some tombs excavated in the Yeha region, the likely capital of the Dʿmt kingdom, contained imported albastron dated to c.
-770–404 BC which had a Napatan or Egyptian origin.
+770–404 BC, which had a Napatan or Egyptian origin.

 Budge noted that none of the Egyptian and Kushite kings on the 1922 list appear on other known regnal lists from Ethiopia.
 He believed that contemporary Ethiopian priests had been "reading a modern European History of Egypt" and had incorporated in the regnal list Egyptian pharaohs who had "laid Nubia and other parts of the Sudan under tribute", as well as the names of various Kushite kings and Priest kings.
 To support his argument, he stated that while the names of Abyssinian kings have meanings, the names of Egyptian kings would be meaningless if translated into the Ethiopian language.
-Manfred Kropp likewise noted that no Ethiopian manuscript prior to the 1922 regnal list included names of monarchs resembling those used by Egyptian rulers.
+Manfred Kropp likewise noted that no Ethiopian manuscript before the 1922 regnal list included names of monarchs resembling those used by Egyptian rulers.
 A comparison of known Ethiopian regnal lists shows that most of the monarchs on the 1922 list with Egyptian or Nubian names do not have these elements in their names on other regnal lists (see Regnal lists of Ethiopia).
 For example, the 102nd king on Tafari's list, Amen Hotep Zagdur, only appears as "Zagdur" on earlier regnal lists.
 The next king, Aksumay Ramissu, is only known as "Aksumay" on earlier lists, while the 106th king, Abralyus Wiyankihi II, was previously only known as "Abralyus".
 The 111th king, Tsawi Terhak Warada Nagash, is a combination of multiple kings.
 One king named "Sawe" or "Za Tsawe" is listed as the fifth king following Menelik I according to some lists, while another king named "Warada Nagash" is named as the eighth king following Menelik I on different lists.
-No known list includes both kings, and the 1922 list combined the two different kings as a single entry, with the addition of the name "Terhak", to be equated with the Kushite Pharaoh Taharqa, who otherwise does not appear on earlier Ethiopian regnal lists.
+No known list includes both kings; the 1922 list combined the two different kings as a single entry, with the addition of the name "Terhak", to be equated with the Kushite Pharaoh Taharqa, who otherwise does not appear on earlier Ethiopian regnal lists.
 Also missing from earlier Ethiopian regnal lists are the "Kandake" queens.